 “With Exercise.com, I’m able to reach people around the world with the programs that I design, implement, and push out.
 You don’t have that opportunity working in a local gym.
 So that’s been huge.” – Kellie Davis, Fit Thrive

 Sometimes you will hear advice to “Market Your Person” or “Sell Yourself.”
 If that means be authentic, then yes, do that.
-If it means to be consistent with the message and values you are promoting, then absolutely you should.
-But, if the advice is for you to personally be the brand, then that’s not so great.
+If it means to be consistent with the message and values you are promoting, then you should.
+But, if the advice is for you to personally be the brand, then it’s advice better left untaken.

 Why?
 Some business coaches call it the “hit by a bus” test.
 If you got hit by a bus tomorrow, would your business disappear?
 If people will buy your online training only because of your personal name, while that might be good for your ego, it’s not good for the long-term health of your bank account.